Sanofi-Public/spatialone-pipeline/docs_md/cardhovernet_tutorial.md

 ## 5. Edit the Configuration Files

-Edit the config file located at `./conf/visium_config_flow.yaml` to reflect an appropriate configuration.
+Edit the config file located at `$HOST_DATA_PATH/conf/visium_config_flow.yaml` (in our case `./conf/visium_config_flow.yaml`) to reflect an appropriate configuration.
 You'll need to define the pipelines to run, and set up Hovernet & CARD.

 ### 5.1 Enable All Pipelines